gburghardt/foundry-starter-project/README.md

 2. Install the [Bower JavaScript package manager](http://bower.io/).
 3. Install [Grunt](http://gruntjs.com/)
 4. Clone or [download the zip file](https://github.com/gburghardt/foundry.bootstrap/archive/master.zip) for this repository.
+5. Rename `.bowerrc_example` to `.bowerrc`
-5. Install the base dependencies from the command line:
+6. Install the base dependencies from the command line:

         cd path/to/this/repository
+        npm install
         bower install

-6. Build the JavaScript package
+7. Build the JavaScript packages

         grunt

+8. Configure a web server with this as the root public directory
+9. Open a Web browser and point it to the site you just created

 If you already have NodeJS and Bower installed: